Ikechukwu-Miracle/alx-system_engineering-devops/0x00-shell_basics/README.md

-100-lets_move moves all the file beginning with upper case to /tmp/u 101-clean_emacs deletes all files ending with ~ in the current working directory 102-tree creates the directories welcome/to/school in the current working directory
+100-lets_move moves all the file beginning with upper case to /tmp/u 101-clean_emacs deletes all files ending with ~ in the current working directory 102-tree creates the directories welcome/to/school in the current working directory 103-commas lists the contents of the current working directory with commas